A prostate biopsy is the removal of a small amount of tissue from the prostate gland. The tissue is examined to determine whether there is cancer.

 Prostate Cancer Canada

-Understanding prostate changes: a health guide for men.
+Understanding prostate changes: A health guide for men.
 National Cancer Institute, National Institutes of Health website.
-Available at: http://www.cancer.gov/search/results .
-Accessed December 13, 2012.
+Available at: http://www.cancer.gov/types/prostate/understanding-prostate-changes.
+Accessed September 25, 2014.